St Edward the Confessor's Church, Leek

 St Edward the Confessor's Church is an active Anglican church in Leek, Staffordshire, England.

 The building, which dates back to the 13th century, is listed Grade II*.

 It is Leek's original parish church, although the parish now includes other churches such as All Saints which were built as the town's population increased.

 Restorations

-Much of the church's appearance reflects two 19th century restorations.
+Much of the church's appearance reflects two 19th-century restorations.
 The first was by Ewan Christian, who in 1847 was appointed consulting architect to the Lichfield Diocesan Building Society.
 He went on to carry out many more restorations as architect to the Ecclesiastical Commissioners.
 The church's second restoration was by George Edmund Street, a leading practitioner of the Victorian Gothic Revival.

-Glass and textiles
+Glass, memorials and textiles

 There is stained glass made by Morris and Co, including designs by George Frederick Bodley (north and south rose windows), Edward Burne-Jones (north aisle east window) and John Henry Dearle (south aisle window).
 The church owns examples of the work of the Leek School of Embroidery which was founded in 1879/1880 by the embroideress Lady Elizabeth Wardle and her husband Sir Thomas Wardle.
 One of the windows is a memorial to her.

+Within the church are the Leek Air Crews WWII Memorial Board and the Pte H. A. Tudor Memorial.